capsule-org/pregen-example/README.md

 await capsule.signTransaction(walletId, rlpEncodedTxBase64, chainId)
 ```

+- When users with a pregenerated wallet go through the capsule signup flow using the associated email, their wallet is automatically claimed instead of creating a new wallet.

-- When users are ready to claim their wallet, they can create an account as usual and then their pregen wallets can be claimed via:
+Alternatively, pregen wallets can be "manually" claimed using:

 ```typescript
 await capsule.claimPregenWallet(claimPregenEmail)